 It is all bittersweet, and yet, I’m ready to rip the Band-Aid off.

 It’s not that I haven’t enjoyed being the parent of a high schooler (at least most of the time); but everything has its season, and I’m feeling like it’s time for this season to end.
 Truthfully, most of our kids feel the same way.
 They’re ready to move on to the next big thing, whether that’s college, a gap year, employment, or military service.
 Anything but high school.

 While I suspect their reasons for being done with high school are not always the same as ours, there is probably some overlap.
 We’re all probably ready for a little less oversight and more freedom of movement.

 While I will miss my daughter dearly when she takes off for college, there are definitely some things I am eager to bid a fond farewell to.

-5 Reasons Why I’m So Done with High School
+5 Reasons Why I’m Over High School

 1. The online gradebook

 Okay, to be honest, I stopped checking the online gradebook sometime last year.
 (I highly recommend it for your sanity!)
 But somehow, I never got around to turning off the “missing assignment” reminder.
 Every time one of those pops up, I have to decide: Do I nag and remind my kid to hand it in, or just hope she’s on top of it?
 In college there will be no online gradebook or access to their grades, and I can’t wait for ignorance to be bliss!

 Our school has a wonderful Parent Teacher Organization with many actively involved parents.
 I know, because I used to be one of them.
 Over the past few years, I just sort of slacked off and became one of those parents who lets the other parents do the work.
 I feel truly guilty about this.
 So, the quicker we can be done with high school, the sooner I can stop feeling guilty about this!